jinchao-chen/disaster_response/README.md

 ## Acknowledgements <a name="cknowledgements"></a>

 - [Figure Eight](https://www.figure-eight.com) provided the prelabeled tweets and text messages used for model training
-- The outline of the project is set up by [Udacity](https://www.udacity.com)

 ## Futures
 Areas to further optimize in the future: